PhoenixAlx/SiViWo/README.md

 * [Spanish] (https://github.com/PhoenixAlx/SiViWo/blob/master/model_0/description_es.md)

-I have encouraged and have started the Goals 2
+I have encouraged and have started and finished the Goals 2

 ###Goal 2